Testamentary Trust Lawyers NSW

 Income Splitting

-A Testamentary Trust will enable your beneficiary to distribute the income he/she receives from assets held by your beneficiary in the Testamentary Trust among the other beneficiaries of the Testamentary Trust.
-As the class of general beneficiaries of the Testamentary Trust includes your beneficiary’s spouse and children, trust income can be streamed to children for e.g. payments of school fees.
+A Testamentary Trust will enable your beneficiary to distribute the income he/she receives from assets held in the trust among the other beneficiaries.
+As the class of general beneficiaries of the Testamentary Trust includes your beneficiary’s spouse and children, trust income can be streamed to children for things such as payment of school fees.
 Such income is not taxed in the minor beneficiary’s hands at the highest marginal tax rate as is the case where children receive income from a trust which is not a Testamentary Trust.

 High Risk Beneficiaries

-If structured correctly to the specific circumstances of a beneficiary, a Testamentary Trust may protect a high risk beneficiary from losing or dissipating the wealth and assets he/she inherits from you.
-Examples of a high risk beneficiary is any beneficiary who has money problems, is bankrupt or has issues associated with gambling, drugs, alcohol or who works in a high risk profession and who could be sued by a disgruntled customer/client.
+If structured correctly to the specific circumstances of a beneficiary, a Testamentary Trust may protect a high risk beneficiary from losing or dissipating the wealth and assets they inherits from you.
+Examples of a high risk beneficiary is someone who has money problems, is bankrupt or has issues associated with gambling, drugs, alcohol or who works in a high risk profession and who could be sued by a disgruntled customer/client.

 Children with Special Needs

-A properly drafted Testamentary Trust tailored to a child’s specific circumstances will provide you with a way of ensuring any child with disabilities, special needs are looked after.
+A properly drafted Testamentary Trust tailored to a child’s specific circumstances will provide you with a way of ensuring any child with disabilities or special needs are looked after.